EthanFe/ratatouille/README.md

   }

 routes/controllers/views stuff:
-log in as chef (login page); then redirect to new game page new game page: has a field to select number of recipes in round, and start button new game page makes a new round instance and then redirects to show round page for that round show game page has a canvas that javascript draws to
+X log in as chef (login page); then redirect to new game page X new game page: has a field to select number of recipes in round, and start button new game page makes a new round instance and then redirects to show round page for that round show game page has a canvas that javascript draws to